KhtaAi/Prompt-Creator-from-projects/Readme.md

 The tool's behavior is controlled by files within the `prompt-creator` directory:

 #### `.bl` (Blacklist)

-List the files or folders whose **content should be completely ignored** in this file.
-Add one pattern per line.
+List the files, folders, or specific paths whose **content should be completely ignored** in this file.
+The tool intelligently handles both forward (`/`) and backslash (`\`) path separators.
 **Example:**

 ```
-# Folders
+# Folders (all contents are ignored)
 .git
 .vscode
 __pycache__
 node_modules

-# Specific files
+# Specific files by name
 .env
 secret_keys.json

-# File patterns
+# File patterns (like all log files)
 *.pyc
 *.log

+# Filter a specific file at a specific path (both formats work)
+public/styles.css
+src\components\button.js
 ```

 #### `.treeignore`

 List files or folders that you want to **exclude only from the tree structure view**.
 This helps keep the tree diagram clean.
 **Example:**

 ```
 node_modules
 .git